 It calculates Center of Gravity locations - indicative warehouse locations that minimize transportation costs

-• For a basic Center of Gravity analysis you only need to enter customer locations and demand.
+For a greenfield Center of Gravity analysis you only need to enter customer locations and demand.

 2

-It can also select from a set of predefined warehouses those warehouses that minimize transportation costs plus semi-fixed and variable warehousing costs
+It can also select from a set of warehouses those that minimize transportation costs plus semi-fixed and variable warehousing costs

 Used worldwide since 2014